mebmiranda/MEBM/README.md

 * Generated 200 random current loans and computed the current year's loan proportion.
 * Created Markov Transition Matrix
 * Wrote a function that performs Markov Chain Analysis
-* Used the Markov Chain function to determine the year 2 loan proportion, year 3 loan proportion, and the in-the-long run year proportion.
+* Used the Markov Chain function to determine the year 2 loan proportion, year 3 loan proportion, and the in-the-long run proportion of the bank's loan portfolio.

 ### [Advertising Sales Forecasting: Linear Regression and Assumptions](https://github.com/mebmiranda/Linear-Regression-and-Assumptions/blob/main/Advertising%20Dataset%20(Linear%20Regression%20and%20Assumptions).ipynb) ###
-* Determined if there is a Multicollinearity on the predictor variables and no, there is no Multicollinearity on the predictor variables.
+* Determined if there is a Multicollinearity on the predictor variables.
+Based on the analysis, there is no Multicollinearity on the predictor variables.
 * Determined if there is a linear relationship between the predictor variables and response variable.
 Radio and Newspaper do not have a linear relationship with Sales, hence, the two predictor variables were not included in the model.
 * Generated the Linear Regression Model.
 The model has a 0.932 Coefficient of Determination which means that 93.2% of the data fit the regression model.
 * Analyzed if Residuals has Autocorrelation using the Durbin Watson Test.
-The test result suggests that there is a positive low autocorrelation on the residual.
+The test result suggests that there is a positive low autocorrelation on the residual which is acceptable.
 * Determine if the Residuals have Homoscedasticity or Heteroscedasticity relationship.
 The Residual Plot shows that there is a Homoscedasticity relationship on the residuals.
 * Determine if the Residuals are Normally Distributed.
 The Quartile-Quartile Plot shows that the Residuals are Normally Distributed.